garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 The parameterization of the activity is easy because we can quantify it: it can be, for instance, the EC50, which is the concentration at which the drug has the half of the maximum achievable effect, it can be the pKi, which is a measurement of the strength of a drug-protein interaction or it can be the area under an activity curve.
 It can be continuous ranging between two values or discrete with two or more classes (e.g. no-activity, moderate-activity, high-activity).
 It doesn't really matter as long as it is measurable and meaningful to make inferences about unknown drugs.{: style="text-align: justify"}

 The parameterization of the drugs is much more complex and it first requires to find a suitable way to represent the compounds.
 Although there are many ways of representing a drug (e.g. Molecular and structural formulas, balls-and-sticks, space-filling) all of them have downsides due to loss of information (e.g. loss of 3D information) or wrong assumptions (e.g. all bonds having a similar length).
-Additionally, this representations are very difficult to parameterize. {: style="text-align: justify"}
+Additionally, these representations are very difficult to parameterize. {: style="text-align: justify"}

 ![Rep](/images/representations.jpg)

 ## Drug representation
 One of the first things that we need to decide is how we represent the drugs.
 Drugs can be represented in several ways: we can draw the molecule or we can use text-based representations of the drugs like [InChI](https://es.wikipedia.org/wiki/International_Chemical_Identifier) or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system).
-SMILES and InChI are sequences of characters that represent the chemical structure of a molecule without lossing information about it, that means that you can easily interconvert SMILES/InChI and drug drawings.
-Due to it's simplicity compared with InChI I will use SMILES in the rest of the post.{: style="text-align: justify"}
+SMILES and InChI are sequences of characters that represent the chemical structure of a molecule without losing information about it, which means that you can easily interconvert SMILES/InChI and drug drawings.
+Due to its simplicity compared with InChI I will use SMILES in the rest of the post.{: style="text-align: justify"}
 ![SMILES](/images/SMILES.png)

-Since most of the information about the drug is retained by the SMILES they are very convinient ways to encode the drug, you can store many of them in very little space.
-You coud for instance store millions of them in an USB stick.{: style="text-align: justify"}

-In latter posts I will show you other interesting properties of the SMILES so they can be used in convolutional neural networks and/or in recursive neural networks.{: style="text-align: justify"}
+Since most of the information about the drug is retained by the SMILES they are a very convenient way to encode a drug You could for instance store millions of them in a USB stick and in later posts I will show you other interesting properties of the SMILES so they can be used in convolutional neural networks and/or in recursive neural networks.{: style="text-align: justify"}

-Now that we know how to represent the drugs we need to find a way to parameterize them. {: style="text-align: justify"} There are several ways and today I am just going to talk about the simplest way of doing it: using chemical descriptors.{: style="text-align: justify"}
+Now that we know how to represent the drugs we need to find a way to parameterize them. {: style="text-align: justify"} Although there are several ways to do it, today I am just going to talk about the simplest of them: using chemical descriptors.{: style="text-align: justify"}

 ## Chemical descriptors.
-Chemical descriptors are numerical representations that cover different chemical propierties of the drugs.
+Chemical descriptors are numerical representations that cover different chemical properties of the drugs.
 There are hundreds of molecular descriptors that parametrize different features of the molecules, from the number of atoms or bonds to the solubility in water.
-By computing the chemical descriptors of a molecule we are predicting the physicochemical, topological, electronical and quantum properties of it and I say *"prediciting"* because chemical descriptors of the molecule are calculated algorithmically, that means that some of them such as logP, logD or logS are just (very precise) predictions.{: style="text-align: justify"}
+By computing the chemical descriptors of a molecule we are predicting the physicochemical, topological, electronic and quantum properties of it and I say *"predicting"* because chemical descriptors of the molecule are calculated algorithmically, that means that some of them such as logP, logD or logS are just (very precise) predictions.{: style="text-align: justify"}

 Ok.
-We have found a simple way to parametrize a drug by defining it as a vector of chemical descriptors that we can use to predicit its bioactivity.
+We have found a simple way to parametrize a drug by defining it as a vector of chemical descriptors that we could use to predicit its bioactivity.{: style="text-align: justify"}

 The hypothesis is simple: drugs with simmilar chemical descriptors will have simmilar activities.
-Let's test the hypothesis out.
+Let's test the hypothesis out.{: style="text-align: justify"}

  ### Chemical descriptors calculation.
-First of all we need a dataset to test our hypothesis.
-In this case I am going to use a dataset of molecules downloaded from the [ZINC15](https://zinc15.docking.org/) database, which is a huge database of compounds, some of them with known properties other with unknown properties.
+First of all, we need a dataset to test our hypothesis.
+In this case, I will use a dataset of molecules downloaded from [ZINC15](https://zinc15.docking.org/), which is a massive database of known and unknown compounds.

-I have downloaded a set of 6102 molecules which are described to be proteases inhibitors.
+For this post, I have downloaded a set of 6102 molecules which are described to be proteases inhibitors.
 Proteases are enzymes that cut proteins.
-While some proteases have important biological roles for the physiology of the cell others are essential for viruses to replicate and proteases inhibitors that espficically inhibit viral proteases are widely used as antivirals to treat HIV or Hepatitis C. You can download the dataset yourself fomr ZINC15 or download it from [here](/images/proteases.smi).
+While some proteases have important biological roles for the physiology of the cell others are essential for viruses to replicate and proteases inhibitors that especially inhibit viral proteases are widely used as antivirals to treat HIV or Hepatitis C. You can download the dataset yourself from ZINC15 or download it from [here](/images/proteases.smi).{: style="text-align: justify"}

  ![Protinh](/images/Protease-Inhibitors.jpg)

-Once you have the file we are going to load it into memory, but first let's load the required libraries for the calculations (note that <code>Rcpi</code> needs to be installed through BioConductor and that if you are installing <code>rcdk</code> in linux you will have to install <code>rJava</code> first )
+Once the file is ready we are going to load it into memory, but first let's load the required libraries for the calculations (note that <code>Rcpi</code> needs to be installed through BioConductor and that if you are installing <code>rcdk</code> in Linux you will have to install <code>rJava</code> first){: style="text-align: justify"}

 {% highlight r %}
 library(Rcpi)